How Smart Beta ETFs of the Future Will Use AI

 - Any other big data set that we think might be relevant

 We’ve now fed this algorithm an incredibly large amount of data and we tell it to find the optimal stock portfolio to hold based on everything it knows to-date.
 Running such an optimization with all those different data points could take centuries so that’s why we’ll use quantum computers from D-Wave.
 The algorithm changes its own behavior by seeding millions of instances of itself in a form of evolutionary optimization.
 Once we are holding the optimal portfolio, we then tell our algorithm to re-optimize based on each month’s worth of new data going forward.
 The algorithm understands that transaction costs incur penalties and that turnover is not optimal.
 The algorithms know everything based on what has happened up to this moment in time.
-At the very end, an index is created with a basket of stocks that is updated on a monthly basis.
+At the very end, an index is created with a basket of stocks that are updated on a monthly basis.
 An ETF is tied to that index, and we name it “The World’s Smartest Smart Beta ETF”.
 While this may sound like the end, it’s only just the beginning.

 Smart Beta ETFs of the Future